manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex6_eDiscovery_Alert.md

-# Module 3 - Lab 3 - Exercise 6 - Test the Default eDiscovery Alert
+# Learning Path 3 - Lab 3 - Exercise 6 - Test the Default eDiscovery Alert

 In this exercise you will test a default Microsoft 365 alert policy that notifies all tenant admins, such as Holly Dickson, whenever an eDiscovery search has been created or exported.